clipperz/password-manager/README.md

-# ![Clipperz icon][icon] Clipperz Password Manager - COMMUNITY EDITION
+# ![Clipperz icon][icon] CLIPPERZ COMMUNITY EDITION - Online Password Manager

 [Clipperz Community Edition][CE] allows you to host on your own server a web service identical to [Clipperz online password manager][clipperz].
 It supports multiple backends (PHP/MySQL, Python/AppEngine, …) and you can contribute your own.

-Please note that Clipperz Community Edition is not suitable for mass deployments since it lacks several critical capabilities such as bot protection.
-If you want to offer Clipperz password manager to a wide audience, please wait for the upcoming Provider Edition.

-In any case if you want to use Clipperz’s software in a commercial, for-profit environment, please contact us to inquire about licensing options for commercial applications.

 ALL the code included in this project, if not otherwise stated, is released with the **AGPL v.3 license**  (see `LICENSE.txt`), and all rights are reserved to Clipperz Srl.

+For any use not allowed by the AGPL license, please [contact us][contact] to inquire about licensing options for commercial applications.

 ## Why a Community Edition